TypeScript: What Is Its Power?

 High project speed

 TypeScript helps reduce the time it takes to identify and fix bugs that are sometimes hard to find in a dynamic JavaScript environment.
 With TypeScript, developers can write more understandable and readable code that describes the subject area as much as possible.
 In this way, the architecture becomes more pronounced.
+For projects that require a robust and scalable codebase, you can hire JavaScript developers who are skilled in TypeScript to ensure high-quality, maintainable applications.

 Where is TypeScript most often used?